-A cover letter on its own isn’t ever going to secure a job by itself but a badly constructed and worded one is likely to sow the seeds of doubt into your potential employers mind.
+Wrong!
+A cover letter on its own isn’t going to secure you a job.
+However a badly written one one is likely to sow the seeds of doubt into your potential employers mind.

 A good cover letter explains, succinctly and with clarity, why you are worth being asked for interview.
 It puts the flesh on to the bones of your factual CV – it whets the reader’s appetite.